ansonl/ansonl.github.io/_drafts/2021-10-30-keep-using-adobe-cs-os-x.md

 ---
 ## Keep using Adobe Creative Suite (CS) after upgrading your host machine to a newer macOS (OS X).

-I purchased Adobe CS5 a decade ago and have been keeping around an older Apple computer to use it for graphic and photo editing. macOS versions newer than macOS Mojave 10.14 will not run 32-bit applications such as the Adobe CS5 suite.
+I purchased Adobe CS5 for OS X a decade ago and have been keeping around an older Apple computer to use it for graphic and photo editing. macOS versions newer than macOS Mojave 10.14 will not run 32-bit applications such as the Adobe CS5 suite.
 An accidental macOS upgrade requires a clean reinstall to get Adobe CS5 running again which is a hassle.

 ![Adobe CS5 working again](/wp-content/uploads/2021/10/osx-vm-adobe-cs5.PNG)